 - Unsalted Butter– Using unsalted butter lets you control the saltiness.
 If using salted butter, omit the additional salt.
 A grass-fed European butter will have a darker yellow hue, resulting in a more beige or yellow custard.

-Making custard isn’t hard, but does require a few tips and tricks to make sure you don’t end up with a grainy, frothy or scrambled egg-y mess.
-It also combines the cornstarch slurry in with the flour instead of adding it separately.
+Making vanilla custard isn’t hard, but does require a few tips and tricks to make sure you don’t end up with a grainy, frothy or scrambled egg-y mess.

 - Infuse the Milk.
 Start by scalding your milk with vanilla.
 You’ll need to have hot milk to make this work.
 I use vanilla extract for this recipe, but you can use vanilla bean or vanilla paste, just consult the notes section to learn how.
-You can also use plain warm milk for a similar effect.
 This is just milk heated over medium-low heat.
 Just plop the vanilla pod into the milk and let the caviar float on out.

 - Heat & Thicken.
 Transfer back to a medium saucepan and whisk and heat over LOW heat until mixture starts to thicken, about 3-5 minutes.
-It won’t thicken all the way until it cools.
-Don’t bring to a boil or the mixture will get grainy.
 Use a wooden spoon so it doesn’t get too hot.
 You will know it is ready when the creamy custard thickly coats the back of a spoon.
-Some folks prefer to use a double boiler with hot water underneath, but I’ve never found this necessary.

 - Add Butter.
 Remove from heat and add 1 tablespoon unsalted butter until smooth.
 If you want a thicker custard, do not use the butter.
 If your custard does develop foam or any streaky eggs, pour through a mesh sieve or colander to skim out any large bits.

 - Transfer to Serving Vessels.
-Pour the custard into bowls, custard cups or small ramekins and cover with plastic wrap.
+Pour the custard into bowls, custard cups or small ramekins and allow to cool, then cover with plastic wrap.
 Tightly covering wrap to the top of the custard will prevent a skin from developing.

 - Chill.
 Chill for a minimum of 4 hours if in a large bowl, but 2 hours if in small bowls.
 Mixture can sit for up to 24 hours after being made before being served.

-You can also use other extracts and flavors like espresso, coffee or almond.
-After custard is complet, add freshly grated nutmeg or cinnamon.
+- Seasonings – You can use other extracts and flavors like espresso, coffee or almond.
+After custard is complete, add freshly grated nutmeg or cinnamon.
 Instead of butter, whisk in 1-2 tablespoons of bourbon.

 How to Make Frozen Vanilla Custard